officialasishkumar/buildpacks-docs/content/docs/for-app-developers/concepts/platform.md

 A `platform` orchestrates [builds][build] by invoking the [lifecycle] binary together with [buildpacks][buildpack] and application source code to produce a runnable OCI image.

+what do u mean that I am cazy?
+I"m not actally

 <!--more-->

 ## Examples